 The Skylands, Drive to It Not Through It

 The Skylands is rich in history.
-Hessians and the Continental Army scurried back and forth across the counties and what has become known as the "Crossroads of the American Revolution."
-Gen. George Washington's troops spent two harsh winters in the hills of Morristown.
-The strategic location afforded him proximity to New York City, defensible terrain, important communication routes and access to critical resources.
-Visit this historic site at Morristown National Historic Park.
+Hessians and the Continental Army scurried back and forth across the counties and what has become known as the “Crossroads of the American Revolution.”
+General George Washington’s troops spent two harsh winters in the hills of Morristown.
+This strategic location afforded them proximity to New York City, defensible terrain, important communication routes and access to critical resources.
+You can relive this revolutionary past at Morristown National Historical Park.

 Before you make plans to stay and play in the Skylands Region, we recommend contacting your desired accommodations and attractions to ensure you understand any restrictions on visitation and hours of operation.